audiotarky/blog/_posts/2020-12-14-payment-verification.md

 author: Simon
 ---

+>Grab that cash with both hands and make a stash

 Audiotarky wants to get musicians paid fairly for the music they produce.
 We're using [Web Monetisation][] to power that, but there's a gap that needs to be closed.
 The [exclusive content][] example is doing its magic client side